gerhardt2007/conpool-mvc/README.md

 This is a very simple barebones Spring app that uses:
 * Connection pooling with tomcat
 * Hibernate
-* Spring STS MVC template
+* Spring Tool Suite MVC template
 * h2 database